 The work has been inspired by Duncan’s own experiences, his passion for Shakespeare and a love for Disney’s ability to create accessible and multi-generational stories.

-Force Field is heartwarming, humourous and will lead audiences to deeply connect with a character played by a man with learning disabilities as he finds love.
+Force Field is heartwarming, humorous and will lead audiences to deeply connect with a character played by a man with learning disabilities as he finds love.

 Created by Duncan Armstrong & Isobel MacKinnon.